Bach Vespers: The 59th Season

 To sponsor a Bach Vespers service, contact Robby Meese at robby@holytrinitynyc.org

-Explore recent Bach Vespers services.
+About Bach Vespers

 For at least the last eighteen centuries, some formula for prayer at the end of the day has been part of the Christian tradition.
 While no one knows precisely what the earliest form of Vespers looked like or sounded like, certain themes have managed to endure, including confession, gratitude, and light.
 While Vespers never quite became a significant part of Lutheran piety, that it is still kept at all in the Lutheran tradition may be thanks to one church: the Thomaskirche in Leipzig.